|

 Cookies for Dummies, Wiley Publishing, New York, NY, 2001.

 Cookies are everyone's favorite snack.
 And there is nothing like freshly baked cookies to have on hand for family and friends.
 This book offers a very large variety of cookie recipes including many of my personal favorites like Classic Scottish Shortbread, Chocolate Macaroons, and Rugelach.
 The emphasis here is on fast, easy, and yummyness.
-"Keep this book at the ready to satisfy all your cookie whims."
-Flo Braker, author of The Simple Art of Perfect Baking.

 All About Chocolate: The Ultimate Resource for the Worlds's Favorite Food, Macmillan Publishing, New York, NY, 1998.